 Brilliant by name, brilliant by nature.
 White paint is loved by all, from painters and decorators to curators and architects.
 White provides a pure blank canvas that brightens dark spaces and makes even the smallest room feel spacious and airy.

 So much more than a neutral, a white interior manages to flatter the fabric of the building and shows off furniture and fabrics at their very best.
 Here are some of the best white paints you could use in your decorating scheme.

-Choosing the right shade of white can be an overwhelming task.
-From creamy off-whites to very pale greys, you can find a huge variety of shades with different undertones, which will all create a distinctive look and feel in a space.
+Choosing the right shade of white paint can be an overwhelming task.
+From creamy off-whites to very pale grey whites, you can find a huge variety of shades with different undertones.
+All of which can create a distinctive look and feel in any space.

-Even paint cards can be misleading – you’ll quite often find that a colour looks more or less pigmented when applied to a large surface area and the exact shade will be affected by the light fall, size and even the contents of the room.
+Even paint cards can be misleading.
+You’ll often find a colour looks more or less pigmented when applied to a large surface area.
+The exact shade will be affected by the light fall, size and even the contents of the room.

 ‘If you are painting walls white it is important to consider how your furniture and surroundings will be reflected,’ says Helen Shaw, Marketing Director for Benjamin Moore.
-‘There is the ‘right’ white for each space; you just have to find the one that works best for your interior.
-Get a small sample of the colour on the wall and check it at three different times of the day to see how it changes as the sun moves through the sky.’
+‘There is the ‘right’ white for each space, you just have to find the one that works best for your interior.
+Get a small sample pot of the colour on the wall and check it at three different times of the day, to see how it changes as the sun moves.’

 Best for small, light-filled rooms – Brilliant white paints

 A staple for painters and decorators, pure brilliant white is actually devoid of all pigment.
 This means it reflects back nearly all light that hits it – conversely, the darker the colour, the more light it absorbs.
 It is an absence of colour that brightens the space by bouncing light into shadows and lifting the entire room.